connorsoohoo/rl-environment-for-training-ml-researchers/README.md

 **To mitigate instances of 3, we have a few fallback checks in the event that the model forgets to invoke the `submit_answer` tool, specifically to check the current run's output directory to see if an optimized file does exist.
 This keeps all failures task related (optimizing a piece of ML training code instead of failing to follow the submit_answer instructions), but this does potentially indicate that these models do not follow instructions to a T as well as they should.**

+4. Agent spins its wheels and doesn't take within 15 steps to get to the proper answer with the improved speedup factor.

-4. Optimized python file doesn't actually run to completion.
+5. Optimized python file doesn't actually run to completion.
 For example, simple runtime errors due to using different versions of pytorch.
 Only happens in rare cases, less than 1 in 10 times.

-5. [IMPORTANT] Doesn't get to full optimization.
+6. [IMPORTANT] Doesn't get to full optimization.
 Specifically in Line 81-101 of `slow_ml_training_complex.py`: Replace O(n²) normalization here:
 ```python
   def custom_normalize(self, features):
       """Efficient z-score normalization - O(n)."""